chicorycolumn/Paperguesser-frontend/README.md

 - A login and lobby built with React, with the ability to password protect rooms
 - An in-game chatroom, built with Socket.IO
+- The ability to boot players and password-protect rooms
 - A fully functional guessing game

 ## Instructions